YijingLin123/yijinglin123.github.io/_pages/about.md

   - /about.html
 ---

 I'm a postdoctoral researcher at the School of Information and Communication Engineering, Beijing University of Posts and Telecommunications (BUPT).
 I received my Ph.D. in 2024 from BUPT.
 My research interests include federated unlearning, blockchain, and data governance.
 I have published papers in leading venues such as IEEE TCOM, TSC, TNSE, WWW, and IJCAI.
-My work has been recognized with several awards, including Second Prizes for Scientific and Technological Process, Best Paper Awards from IEEE OJCS, IEEE IWCMC and IEEE-CCF Service Computing Committee, as well as top prizes in national blockchain innovation competitions.
+My work has been recognized with several awards, including three Second Prizes for Scientific and Technological Process, Best Paper Awards from IEEE Computer Society, IEEE IWCMC and IEEE-CCF Service Computing Committee, as well as top prizes in national blockchain innovation competitions.
 In 2024, I was selected for China’s Postdoctoral Innovative Talent Support Program, one of the most competitive national fellowships, with only 24 awardees selected nationwide in my field.
 I really enjoy exchanging ideas and collaborating on challenging problems.
 Please feel free to reach out if you're interested in collaboration or just want to connect.

 News
 ======
 <div>
   <ul>
+    <li>Our Best Readings Initiative has been accepted by IEEE COMSOC.</li>
     <li>Our proposal has been supported by China Postdoctoral Science Foundation.</li>
     <li>Our proposal has been supported by Beijing Natural Science Foundation.</li>
+    <li>Our newsletter <a href="https://site.ieee.org/com-cn/files/2025/06/TCCN_Newsletter_June_2025.pdf" target="_blank" rel="noopener">
+    “A Perspective on Dynamics in Semantic Knowledge Base: Integrating Learning and Unlearning” has been published by IEEE Cognitive Networks Technical Committee with ICC.</li>
     <li>[2025/05] Our tutorial proposed tutorial, “Trustworthy and Efficient Generative AI and Pretrained LLMs for Next-Generation Communications”, has been accepted for presentation at VTC2025-Fall conference to be held in Chengdu, China.</li>
   </ul>